All of the celebrities that have tragically lost their homes to the LA wildfires

 Spencer Pratt

-The Los Angeles wildfires have devastated most of the Pacific Palisades area, with over 130,000 people forced to evacuate, and over 30,000 acres of land up in flames, only being fuelled further by strong winds.
+The Los Angeles wildfires have devastated most of the Pacific Palisades area, with over 130,000 people forced to evacuate, with flames only being fuelled further by strong winds.

-10 people have also tragically lost their lives, with more casualties expect as the recovery operation continues.
+The death toll has risen to 25 and the combined area burnt by the fires around Los Angeles is reportedly about 60 square miles.

 More than 1,000 buildings in the Palisades have been destroyed, with the fire only spurred on by Santa Ana winds and extremely dry conditions, making it the largest fire in the area.